Online News Act Could See Google, Meta Pay Combined $230M to Canadian Media

-The META logo is seen at the Vivatech show in Paris in Paris, France, Wednesday, June 14, 2023.
-THE CANADIAN PRESS/AP-Thibault Camus

-The federal government has put a price tag on how much it would like to see Google and Facebook spend under an act requiring the tech giants to compensate media for news articles.
+The federal government has put a price tag on how much it would like to see Google and Facebook spend under legislation that requires the tech giants to compensate media companies for Canadian journalism.

 Federal officials estimate Google would need to offer $172 million and Facebook $62 million in annual compensation to satisfy criteria they’re proposing be used to give exemptions under the Online News Act, a bill passed over the summer that will force tech companies to broker deals with media companies whose work they link to or repurpose.

-Draft regulations released by the government Friday outlined for the first time how it proposes to level the playing field between Big Tech and Canada’s journalism sector, and which companies it will apply to.
+Draft regulations released by the government Friday outlined for the first time how it proposes to level the playing field between Big Tech and Canada’s news media sector, and which companies it will apply to.

+“The goal of it is to make sure that those that benefit the most from the Canadian market fall under the bill,” newly minted Heritage Minister Pascale St-Onge said in an interview after the proposal’s release.

-For now, Google and Meta’s Facebook are the only companies to meet the criteria, though officials say Microsoft’s Bing search engine is the next closest to falling under the act.
+For now, Google and Meta’s Facebook are the only companies to meet the criteria, though officials said Microsoft’s Bing search engine is the next closest to falling under the act.

+Veronica Langvee, head of communications for Microsoft in Canada, said the company “intends to comply with the legislation as it applies to our products.”

+Instagram and Threads won’t be captured by the proposed legislation because they have yet to reach 20 million or more monthly Canadian users, officials added.

 Companies would be able to satisfy the criteria with both monetary and non-monetary compensation.
 While the draft does not specify what non-monetary contributions would count, officials said training and advertising could wind up meeting criteria.

-The draft regulations will be subject to further consultation, but Facebook and Instagram parent company Meta, which blocked news on its platforms in anticipation of the act coming into effect at the end of the year, immediately expressed its disappointment with the proposal.
+The draft regulations will be subject to a further 30-day consultation, but Facebook and Instagram parent company Meta, which blocked news on its platforms in anticipation of the law coming into effect at the end of the year, immediately expressed its disappointment with the proposal.

 The draft is based around a “fundamentally flawed premise,” said Rachel Curran, head of public policy at Meta Canada.